laravel/docs/validation.md

 <a name="rule-after"></a>
 #### after:_date_

 The field under validation must be a value after a given date.
-The dates will be passed into the `strtotime` PHP function:
+The dates will be passed into the `strtotime` PHP function in order to be converted to a valid `DateTime` instance:

     'start_date' => 'required|date|after:tomorrow'